Kulltero/Rust.Community/docs/components/UnityEngine.UI.Image.md

 ## imagetype and sprites
 the imagetype lets you provide a specific `Image.Type` option to change how the Component renders the image.
+Name

+Description

+Value

+Simple

+Displays the full Image
+Sliced

+Displays the Image as a 9-sliced graphic.

+Tiled

+Displays a sliced Sprite with its resizable sections tiled instead of stretched.

+Filled

+Displays only a portion of the Image.

 ## RawImages vs Images
 Like RawImages, Images share the ability to show Sprites, Colors, Materials & Images hosted on the Server, but they cannot directly load images from the Web.